2026 USF2000 Championship: Team changes

-After having already entered the season finale in 2025 in preparation for their 2026 campaign, ENVE Motorsports will enter the championship as a new team.
+After having already entered the season finale in 2025 in preparation for their 2026 campaign, ENVE Motorsports entered the championship as a new team.

-USF Juniors team Zanella Racing will expand to add an USF2000 program in 2026.
+USF Juniors team Zanella Racing expanded to add an USF2000 program in 2026.

 IndyCar team Ed Carpenter Racing announced a partnership with Jay Howard Driver Development, with JHDD's cars in the USF Pro Championships entering under the Jay Howard Driver Development powered by ECR guise.

+One-car teams Benchmark Autosport and Synergy Motorsport both left the series.

+Mid-season

+Zanella Racing only entered the opening event before their sole driver Leonardo Escorpioni decided to focus on his USF Pro 2000 campaign.
+The team then entered two more drivers on one-off appearances for the first round at Road America.

+Sarah Fisher Hartman Racing Development underwent a change in ownership ahead of the second weekend of the season: entrepreneurs Chad and Emily Peterman joined the team as new owners and the outfit was rebranded to Peterman Fisher Hartman Racing from round three onwards.

+The one-car Olivia Racing outfit joined the series for the Grand Prix of Portland.